vladkvit/rust_pgn_reader_python_binding/README.md

 | [python-chess](https://github.com/niklasf/python-chess)                    | PGN         | 3+ min |

 The main reason for rust_pgn_reader_python_binding being slower (at least in single threaded mode) than rust-pgn-reader is because of vector / string allocations (that show up as malloc's and free's in profiling).

+To replicate, download `2013-07-train-00000-of-00001.parquet` and then run `python bench_parquet_parallel.py`

 ## Building
 `maturin develop`